-Common Types of Defective Medical Products
+Common Defective Medical Devices & Products

 There are a number of defective medical products and instruments that are collectively responsible for a majority of medical malpractice claims in the United States.
 Among these common defective medical products are: